-Andrew has a great passion and flare for cooking.
-Andrew recognises the importance of creating healthy eating habits.
-Andrew loves to use freshly grown herbs and vegetables in his cooking.
+Little Feet recognises the importance of creating healthy eating habits.
+We love to use freshly grown herbs and vegetables from our garden in our cooking.
 We are lucky to have a centre greenhouse, which the children visit on a daily basis to tend to the growing plants.
 Sustainability is a huge focus for us at Little Feet, the children are regularly involved in planting and gardening experiences.
 Through these experiences the children have the opportunity to experience first hand where their food is coming from and be involved in the preparation process.

 Our Menus are seasonal and are planned using the Munch and Move two week planning checklist.
 This gives us peace of mind in ensuring that our Menus are all meeting the Australian Dietary Guidelines for children.
 We aim to provide children with a range of cultural dishes.
 As with everything at Little Feet we value the input of families, children and staff in planning our menus.

 We have a designated outdoor dining space for our children from Tiny Tots to Preschool.

 At Little Feet we love to eat our meals as a group in our classes, as this reflects the culture and traditions of our families.
 At home families would aim to all sit together and eat their meals This is a social time for our children to sit together and talk about their day.

 We encourage children of all ages to self-serve their meals.
 Educators will provide developmentally appropriate assistance.
 Through this the children have the opportunity to develop their self help skills, independence, fine motor skills, make choices about the food they eat and learn about portion control.